 To Make The Ham Pot Pie Filling

-- Whisk bouillon into hot water until no chunks remain and set aside.
+- Whisk bouillon into 1 cup of hot water until no chunks remain and set aside.

 - In a large soup pot, melt butter over medium-high heat.

 - Add onions and mushrooms, cook for 4 minutes.

 - Add potatoes, carrot and celery.
 Cook for 3 minutes until carrots start to soften.

 - Add 1/3 cup of hot water and stir scraping bottom of pot.
 Cook for another 2 minutes until most of the liquid is evaporated.

 - Add flour and cook stirring continuously for another 30 seconds.